When we or someone we love or care for is LGBTQ, why and how did it happen?

 - Understanding our sexuality and gender can be a lifelong process, so not all of us can label ourselves right away.

 - As we provide more open and positive images of LGBTQ people and information is more accessible, it is becoming easier for some people to identify their feelings and come out at earlier ages.

 - People don’t have to be sexually active to know their sexual orientation or to be actively transitioning to know their true gender

 - Feelings and emotions are as much a part of one’s identity.
 The short answer is, we know when we know.

 Even if being LGBTQ is normal, how do we know it’s not a phase or experiment when it comes to our children and teens?
 Don’t kids and teens constantly experiment?

-- We know that young children and teens try all sorts of activities and personas that we might call a phase or experiment, which they leave behind as they grow up.
+- Young children and teens do try all sorts of activities and personas that we might call a phase or experiment, which they leave behind as they grow up.

-- We know that young children and teens experiment with opposite gender roles and most outgrow it or if not, still feel they are the gender they were assigned at birth.
+- Young children and teens often experiment with opposite gender roles and most outgrow it or if not, still feel they are the gender they were assigned at birth.

-- We know some straight teens might have a mild crush on someone of their own gender or experiment with sexual play or activity with the same sex.
+- Some straight children or teens still might have a mild crush on someone of their own gender and also might experiment with sexual play or activity with the same sex.

 - If our teenager tells us that they only have strong feelings for the same sex and have felt that way as long as they can remember, we know they are not just telling us they idolize a peer or tried something sexually just to see what it was like.